znort987/blockparser/README.md

           in output[0].
 The next transaction in the block will contain the proof of stake input and reward.
 There are a few other rules that can be found in the IsCoinStake() function in src/main.h of peercoin.
         .
-Blocks have an additional timestamp as compared to bitcoin.
+Transaction have an additional timestamp as compared to bitcoin.
+        .
+Proof of Stake and Proof of Work both have seperate difficulties

     License:
     --------